splunk/observability-workshop/docs/module4/prep.md

     In this section you will use terraform to build an EC2 instance in your favorite AWS region and will automatically deploy the Kubernetes (K3s) environment that you will use in this Workshop.

-    !!! important AWS ACCESS KEYS
+    !!! important "AWS Access Keys"
         You will need access to an AWS account to obtain both `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.

-    !!!
-Warning
+    !!! warning "Minimum requirements"
-        In [Module 6](../../module6/) there are two applications available for deployment to emit Traces/Spans for SignalFx µAPM.
+        In the [µAPM](../../module6/) module there are two applications available for deployment to emit Traces/Spans for SignalFx µAPM.

         **Hot R.O.D EC2 Instance min. requirements:** _t2.micro_ 1 vCPU, 8Gb Disk, 1Gb Memory